OculusRiftInAction/OculusRiftInAction/examples/unity/README.txt

 OculusRiftinAction.unitypackage
 ———————————————

-The OculusRiftinAction.unitypackage package the base scene and the completed scenes:
+The OculusRiftinAction.unitypackage package contains the base scene and the completed scenes:

 Beach - The base scene used for all examples Beach_OVRPlayerController - The base scene with the OVRPlayerController added